 - Other payments such as mobility allowance and sickness allowance.

 For many of these payments It can be difficult to understand Centrelink payments and many people find it helpful to visit a Centrelink customer service centre rather than rely only on phone calls.

 Most of the payments require a health professional to fill in a questionnaire regarding the person with Tuberous Sclerosis.
 Often this is filled in by the person’s GP.
 There are many reasons why a person with Tuberous Sclerosis should have a supportive and knowledgeable GP and assistance with these processes is another reason.

 For more information phone Centrelink on 132 717 or visit humanservices.gov.au.

 Depending on where you live and on your needs, there are many different services and organisations available to help you.

-The National Disability Insurance Scheme has been operating for two years, and the trial sites include some people with TSC.
+The National Disability Insurance Scheme is now the key government support.
 You can find out more about NDIS at www.ndis.gov.au.

 Specific schemes that may be able to provide assistance include:

 - Home and Community Care – providing assistance at home with household chores, health and personal care

 - Continence Aids Payment Scheme (CAPS) – an intellectual disability as a result of Tuberous Sclerosis falls under the list of eligible neurological conditions